lukaspatschil/federated_storage/README.md

 n ... specifies how many sensor data should be send if left empty the whole file will be sent.

-## Technologys used
+## Technologies used

+### Nest.js

+### Angular

+### REST

 ### Docker
 Docker is a virtualization tool that allows you to package and run applications in isolated environments called container.
-We run each of our applications services in a seperate Docker container.
+We run each of our applications services in a separate Docker container.
 You can find out more in the [Docker documentation](https://docs.docker.com/).

 ### gRPC
-gRPC is a framework for Remote Procedure Calls that allows you to specify programming language independet interfaces, which can later be generated into Stubs via a Protocol-Buffer-Compiler (protoc).
+gRPC is a framework for Remote Procedure Calls that allows you to specify programming language independent interfaces, which can later be generated into Stubs via a Protocol-Buffer-Compiler (protoc).
 We use it to define interfaces for the communication across our Services.
 You can find out more in the [gRPC documentation](https://www.grpc.io/).

 ### MongoDB
 MongoDB is a document oriented NoSQL Database System that we use to store our data.
 You can find out more in the [MongoDB documentation](https://docs.mongodb.com/).